greydanus/greydanus.github.io/_posts/2017-11-01-visualize-atari.markdown

 **More than one tool.** I think the comment about memory suggests a fundamental truth about explanations for deep RL: we need more than one.
 To produce explanations that satisfy human users, researchers will need to assemble _many_ complimentary explanation techniques.
 To this end, I see this project as something which compliments previous efforts while motivating future efforts, taking the field one step closer to producing _truly_ satisfying explanations.

+[^fn1]: Selected for an oral presentation at the NIPS 2017 Interpretability Workshop!